PCavar/Powershell-Project/README.md

 Requirements for this to work without any hassle is a SysPrep WS2012-2022 for DC/AD And Windows 10 Pro(Clients) for VMs.(I'm using .VHDX)
 Recommended to use Powershell Core 7.3.0 and higher.
 NOTE: As you are managing Hyper-V with provisioning, elevated accessrights(admin) are required.
+To be clear, you will also need ISO files for the OS Windows Server/Windows 10 Pro.
+If you choose 2012,2016,2019 or even 2022 for server it's up to you!
+(Some feature might be working better for newer versions).

 I am will continue push for commits and expand the functionality while keeping it 100% powershell based.
 Thanks!